jiezhiyong/heroui-mobile/CONTRIBUTING.md

 6. Send your pull request:

-- Send your pull request to the `canary` branch
+- Send your pull request to the `main` branch
 - Your pull request will be reviewed by the maintainers and the maintainers will decide if it is accepted or not
-- Once the pull request is accepted, the maintainers will merge it to the `canary` branch
+- Once the pull request is accepted, the maintainers will merge it to the `main` branch

 ## Visual Changes